-One of your first concerns following your MS diagnosis is likely your prognosis.
 MS is an unpredictable disease with no cure.
 No two people experience the same symptoms, progression, or response to treatment.
-This can make it difficult to predict how the course of your disease will play out, especially when you’re first diagnosed.
+This makes it difficult to predict the course of the condition.

-Still, MS isn’t fatal and most people with MS have a normal life expectancy.
-Also, around two-thirds of people with MS remain able to walk.
-Some may need a cane or other aid to make walking easier because of fatigue or balance issues.
+It’s important to remember that MS isn’t fatal.
+Most people with MS have a typical life expectancy.
+Around 66% of people with MS can walk and remain able to walk as the disease progresses.
+However, some may need a cane or other aid to make walking easier because of fatigue or balance issues.

 - numbness or weakness, usually affecting one side of the body at a time